Welcome to our guide to the Hoya Rosita all you need to know about care and propagation, including light, water, soil, temperature and humidity needs…

 |Where to buy:||Try our list of Rare Plant Shops.|

 Hoya Rosita is a gorgeous vining succulent with elongated green leaves and maroon edges.
+It is a hybrid of the hoya wayetii x hoya DS-70.
 It is native to Southeast Asia and Australia; it grows best in warm, humid environments.
 You do not need to provide it with extensive care and it can grow well even under some neglect.

 Hoya Rosita Light Needs